qlyan913/fractal_boundary/README.md

 # fractal_boundary
-solve PDE with fractal boundary.
+Solve PDE with fractal boundary.

-Domain: Unit square and a unit cube.
+Ex1: On a unit square where the top is replaced by snowflake.